Research Projects

 Topology Control for Mobile Ad Hoc Networks

-This project is partially funded by the SMART Defense Scholarship for Service Program (2008-2010)
+This project was partially funded by the SMART Defense Scholarship for Service Program (2008-2009) and by NSF Award CNS-0322797.

 Fair Packet Scheduling Algorithms in the Internet